 Q: Do I need an authorization from the Maryland Department of the Environment (MDE) to do work (for example, build a shed or driveway or pier or bulkhead) in tidal wetlands, nontidal wetlands, waterways and/or floodplains?

-Yes, most activities in tidal wetlands, nontidal wetlands, waterways and/or floodplains require authorization from the MDE.
+A: Yes, most activities in tidal wetlands, nontidal wetlands, waterways and/or floodplains require authorization from the MDE.
 MDE’s application can be found at the following links.
 If federal authorization is needed for the same project, MDE will forward this application to the U.S. Army Corps of Engineers for review.

 Joint Federal/State Application for the Alteration of Any Floodplain, Waterway, Tidal or Nontidal Wetland in Maryland: